BytesGalore/mod-no-hearthstone-cooldown/README.md

 ### This is a module for [AzerothCore](http://www.azerothcore.org)

 #### Features:
-- It disables the Hearthstone cooldown
+- It resets the Hearthstone cooldown immediatly

 ### This module currently requires:
 - AzerothCore v4.0.0+